Privacy Law- How it Affects Your Organization

-- Any organisations that collect information from children will need a parent or guardian’s consent to process their data lawfully.
+- Any organizations that collect information from children will need a parent or guardian’s consent to process their data lawfully.

 What Should You Do?

-All organisations are well advised to begin to prepare now!
+All organizations are well advised to begin to prepare now!

 Because of the generality of the information on this site, it may not apply to a given place, time, or set of facts.
 It is not intended to be legal advice, and should not be acted upon without specific legal advice based on particular situations